-Diversity is key for reaching out to Gen Z students
+Diversity is key for reaching Gen Z students

 This year, I was invited to present at the 2022 International Education Association of Australia conference in Canberra this month.
 The two days covered a broad range of topics and addressed one key objective: diversity within segment marketing campaigns!